oasis-open/odata-rapid/docs/spec/rapid-pro-resource_description.md

 These "dynamic" properties can be referenced in query options and included in result payloads, just like normal declared properties.

-The last line defines the `jetsons` entity container as the root of the service.
+The last line defines the `Service` entity container as the root of the service.
 Its members are top-level resources exposed by the service;
 `company` is a single instance of the `company` type, and `competitors` is a collection of companies.